micmejia/bible-dump/AMPC/Mark/Mark 15.md

-And one man ran, and, filling a sponge with vinegar (a [^j]mixture of sour wine and water), put it on a staff made of a [bamboo-like] reed and gave it to Him to drink, saying, Hold off!
+And one man ran, and, filling a sponge with vinegar (a mixture of sour wine and water), put it on a staff made of a [bamboo-like] reed and gave it to Him to drink, saying, Hold off!
 Let us see whether Elijah [does] come to take Him down.